Cinosarge/Heap/README.md

 ## Wanna contribute?
 If you wish get the code, this is an Android Studio Project.
 You know what to do!
 Wanna contribute?
 Next is a list of bugs to fix and feature to add!

+## Bugs to fix
+- The EditText fields do not scroll!

+## Things to do and to better
+- Switch to Kotlin
+- Use a better way to extract definitions rather than downloading the web page and navigate the tree.

-## Features to come
+## Features to implement
++ Add an import/export activity (Work in progress...)
-- Make the UI look COOL and AMAZING
+- Make a cool UI
 - Add a TTS funcionality to get the words pronunciation
-- Add an import/export activity
 - Add a settings activity including
-* a setting to change the language to search for (this implies memorizing the word language for the purpose of correct pronunciation)
+- a setting to change the language to search for (this implies memorizing the word language for the purpose of correct pronunciation)

-## Bugs to fix and things to better
-- Switch to Kotlin
-- The EditText fields do not scroll!
-- Use a better way to extract definitions rather than downloading the web page and navigate the tree.

 ## Please be a dude
 If I'm making any copyright infringement please be a dude: let me know and I'll fix it.